gabor-trainer/devops-engineer-gitlab-2025-oct-13/additional-materials/0080 - Ignoring files - gitignore.md

 ---

-**Conclusion:** The `.gitignore` file is a simple but powerful tool that is fundamental to professional Git usage.
+The `.gitignore` file is a simple but powerful tool that is fundamental to professional Git usage.
 By using community-standard templates and understanding its core syntax and cascading precedence, you can ensure your project's repository remains lean, clean, and focused on what truly matters: the source code.
 It is the first line of defense against repository bloat and unnecessary merge conflicts.